Tung-Yen Lin: Biography

 When Lin received the National Medal of Science from President Ronald Reagan in 1986, he handed over a 16-page plan for a 50 mile bridge linking Alaska and Siberia across the Bering Strait, a project he dubbed the Intercontinental Peace Bridge.
 He also proposed a bridge across the Strait of Gibraltar that would have 16000 foot spans and 3000 foot tall towers.
-Lin was also the first recipient of the A.S.C.E. lifetime achievement in design award, and the society renamed the prestressed concrete award to the T.Y.
-Lin award.
+Lin was also the first recipient of the ASCE lifetime achievement in design award, and the society renamed the prestressed concrete award to the T.Y.
+Lin Award.

 Engineers were often architects in the early 1900s, but by the late 1940s, this aspect of engineering had been all but forgotten.
 Lin was saddened by this situation commenting:

 But during the last century, particularly in America, we rushed our construction.
 We have only so much budget to build so many bridges.
 So we put emphasis on economy.
 And therefore mass production, et cetera.
 And almost forgot about aesthetics, in America.
 Of course, there are beautiful bridges, but in general, engineers didn't think about beauty.

 Lin fought against the pressures of economy by incorporating more aesthetics into his bridges and developing new techniques that increased economy.
 Lin believed that "engineering approach should be a global vision of the bridge.
 To fit the environment and to express the structural forces and moments, and nature itself."
 Attention had to be paid not only to the details of the bridge, but also to the surrounding landscape.
 Pre-stressing the concrete allowed Lin to accomplish the goal of incorporating unique shapes without sacrificing the bottom line.

 Among his engineering accomplishments were the Moscone Convention Center in San Francisco, the Kuan Du Bridge in Taiwan, and the roof of the National Racetrack in Caracas, Venezuela.
 In 1996, he was named the 53rd National Honor Member of Chi Epsilon, the national civil engineering honor society.